sturkie/my_shell/README.md

 # my_shell
-This is an updated version to class project rshell
+This is an updated version to class project rshell.
+Not yet complete